mahmoud/sedimental/entries/designing_a_version.md

 ---
-title: "Design Your Version: Semantics, Calendars, and Releases"
+title: "Designing a Version: Semantics, Calendars, and Releases"
-entry_root: design_your_version
+entry_root: designing_a_version

 ---